analystacademy/flight-check/README.md

 ---

-## Why this exists

-In late 2025, Deloitte shipped a $290K report to the Australian government containing AI-fabricated court quotes and citations to academic papers that don't exist.
-A researcher caught all of it on first read.
-Deloitte refunded part of the fee.

-If it happened to Deloitte, it'll happen to you. **Flight Check is the pass that catches it before the room does.**

 ## What it catches

 → **Fake sources** — AI-fabricated studies, invented court quotes, citations to papers that don't exist